 Red Sugar at Kerry Hotel: The urban resort

-Opened just last year, Kerry Hotel on Hung Hom’s waterfront has several options when it comes to taking advantage of the hotel’s unique vantage point to soak in panoramic harbour views.
+Opened in 2017, Kerry Hotel on Hung Hom’s waterfront has several options when it comes to taking advantage of the hotel’s unique location to soak in panoramic harbour views.
 The Lobby Lounge, for example, is home to lush gardens, water features and some of the most impressive pieces of the hotel’s art collection.
 However, Red Sugar on Level 7 is not one to be overlooked; in fact, it’s impossible to do so.
 With a massive 270-degree wraparound terrace, Red Sugar is a rare green expanse compared to its more constricted Hong Kong peers.
 You can almost get lost in this resort-style plateau with unobstructed views of the Hong Kong Island skyline from Tai Koo to Central.

 Red Sugar, 7/F, Kerry Hotel Hong Kong, 38 Hung Luen Road, Hung Hom, Hong Kong, +852 2252 5246